(This page revised October 9, 2013)

 The Doric’s first-generation colors are relatively standard for the 1930s: greens, a burgundy, black and a gray.
 But they were treated in unusual ways; Cathay, for instance, was a lovely green swirl instead of the more usual “chunks and chips” of the time.
 Also, while Wahl-Eversharp used chrome-plated furniture on gray pens as Parker and Sheaffer were doing, it also applied chrome-plated furniture to Cathay; this use of white-metal trim on green was unique among the first tier’s top-line models.

 The second-generation Doric brought with it a new range of colors.
 Some of the colors are similar to earlier ones, with a golden brown replacing the lighter green of Cathay and the burgundy of Morocco brightening to garnet; but there are additional colors, including a blue.
 The new palette for the Airliner comprised a set of “chunks and chips” colors, attractively treated with parallel narrow striations in their chunks.
 (Wahl-Eversharp referred to them as “Shell” colors.)
-And there are some strikingly different colors (e.g., Green Veined Brown) that appear only on lower-priced models.
+And there are some strikingly different colors (e.g., Bronze and Green) that appear only on lower-priced models.
+These colors I have given notional names; I have no reference for their original names.
 The color range shown here is far from complete!
 I will add images to this page as I see the pens and photograph them.